yuto1115/tp/docs/UserGuide.md

 * Modifies the entry at the specified `ID`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …
 * Tag `TAG` must be an alphanumeric input.
 For example `bus123` is a valid input but `yellow bus` is not.
-* Tag `TAG` must be unique.
-If an entire list of tags is already included in the entry, an edit will not occur.
+* Tag `TAG` must be unique to the tag list, case-insensitive.
+When adding multiple tags in a single command:
+    - The system checks if all tags in your command already exist in the tag list (case-insensitive)
-If a partial number of tags is not already in the entry the edit will occur, but keep unique tags.
+    - If all tags are already present, no edit will occur
+    - If at least one tag is new, then only the unique tags will be added to the list

 **Examples:**
 <box>